Vera Nebolsina

 Vera Nebolsina (Вера Неболсина; born 16 December 1989 in Seversk) is a Russian professional chess player.
 She earned the title Woman Grandmaster (WGM) at age 17 in 2007.
+In 2022 she switched to the French Chess Federation.

 Early life

 Nebolsina was born in Seversk near Tomsk in western Siberia to Chess Master Valery Nebolsin and Tatiana; the family also lived in Novosibirsk.
 Her mother began teaching her basic chess moves when Nebolsina was four and introduced her to other board games, such as draughts and Go.
 Her father coached her to further develop her chess skills and by age six, she was playing in formal tournaments, oftentimes in categories above her age group.

 Chess career

-At age seven, Nebolsina won the Russian Girls Under 8 Championship and the World Youth Championship for girls under 10 in Oropesa del Mar at eight years old.
+At age seven, Nebolsina won the Russian Girls Under 8 Championship.
+She won the World Youth Championship for girls under 10 in Oropesa del Mar at eight years old.
 By age twelve, she was playing the Russian Women's 1st League and in 2004 she earned the title Woman International Master.
 In 2007, when she was just seventeen, she won the World Junior Championship for Girls (under 20) at Yerevan, which qualified her for the title of Woman Grandmaster.
-The highest ranking of her career thus far came in January 2011, when she was ranked #2389 in the world, and her highest junior ranking was #12 among the world's top 20 girl players.
+The highest rating of her career thus far came in January 2011, when her FIDE rating was 2389, and her highest junior ranking was #12 among the world's top 20 girl players.
 Nebolsina describes herself as a who can also be a tactician.
 In 2016, she won the U.S. Women's Open Chess Championship.